detekt/detekt/docs/pages/reporting.md

 the merging makes most sense in a multi-module project.
 In this spirit, only Gradle tasks are provided.

 At the moment, merging XML and SARIF are supported.
-You can refer to the sample build script below and run `./gradlew detekt reportMerge --continue` to execute detekt tasks and merge their XML reports.
+You can refer to the sample build script below and run `./gradlew detekt reportMerge --continue` to execute detekt tasks and merge the corresponding reports.

 #### Groovy DSL
 ```groovy